anthonycoffey/flutter-labelscan/memory-bank/progress.md

-# Project Progress: Flutter LabelScan
+Cab Dev i'm not going to do anything to help you but I'm going to take a look at it# Project Progress: Flutter LabelScan

-*Updated: 4/3/2025, 8:16 PM (America/Chicago)*
+*Updated: 4/4/2025, 8:13 PM (America/Chicago)*

 ## 1. Current Status